nanoporetech/modkit/book/src/advanced_usage.md

 Arguments:
   <IN_BAM>
           Input BAM, may be sorted and have associated index available.
+Can be a path to a file or one of `-` or `stdin` to specify a stream from standard input.

   <OUT_BAM>
-          Output BAM filepath.
+          Output BAM, can be a path to a file or one of `-` or `stdin` to specify a stream from standard input.

 Options:
       --log-filepath <LOG_FILEPATH>